histlib/2017/travel.md

 ## Accommodations

-There is a block of rooms at [the Franklin Hotel](http://www.marriott.com/meeting-event-hotels/group-corporate-travel/groupCorp.mi?resLinkData=Keystone%20DH%202017%5EPHLPR%60KDHKDHA%7CKDHKDHC%60189.00%60USD%60false%602%607/12/17%607/14/17%606/12/17&app=resvlink&stop_mobi=yes) reserved at a conference rate.
-In addition, there are scores of options for staying nearby if you need other accommodations. **Given the usual summer demand during tourist season we encourage you to book ahead.**
+There is a block of rooms at [The Nittany Lion Inn]() and [The Atherton Hotel]() reserved at a conference rate; details about how to make a reservation forthcoming.
+There are a couple of other hotels within walking distance of campus and a number of other options within driving distance or on bus lines. **Given summer demand during new student orientation, we encourage you to book ahead.**

 ## Travel

-This year’s conference will be held at the Chemical Heritage Foundation, located in Old City Philadelphia.
-For more information on travel to and from the conference, please visit [CHF's travel page](https://www.chemheritage.org/visit/directions)
+This year’s conference will be held at Penn State University, located in State College, PA.
+For more information on travel to and from the Penn State University Park campus, please visit [PSU's Visitors and Neighbors page](http://www.psu.edu/visitors-and-neighbors)

-<div class="mapouter"><div class="gmap_canvas"><iframe width="500" height="500" id="gmap_canvas" src="https://maps.google.com/maps?q=Chemical Heritage Foundation, Chestnut Street, Philadelphia, PA, United States, &t=&z=14&ie=UTF8&iwloc=&output=embed" frameborder="0" scrolling="no" marginheight="0" marginwidth="0"></iframe>embed google map <a href="http://www.embedgooglemap.net">embedgooglemap.net</a></div><style>.mapouter{overflow:hidden;height:500px;width:500px;}.gmap_canvas {background:none!important;height:500px;width:500px;}</style></div>
+<div class="mapouter"><div class="gmap_canvas"><iframe width="500" height="500" id="gmap_canvas" src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d12081.972318223457!2d-77.86555495!3d40.7951573!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89cea6247f5d0291%3A0xad3e8e9b56e48269!2sPenn+State+University!5e0!3m2!1sen!2sus!4v1516645340172" frameborder="0" scrolling="no" marginheight="0" marginwidth="0"></iframe><a href="http://www.embedgooglemap.net">embedgooglemap.net</a></div><style>.mapouter{overflow:hidden;height:500px;width:500px;}.gmap_canvas {background:none!important;height:500px;width:500px;}</style></div>